mbreault/dotnetcorewithplugins/README.md

 # dotnetcorewithplugins
-.NET Core application with plugins
+Examples of .NET Core applications with plugin support